-Because the CRIC Québec program is brand new, start with a quick expert check before you file.
-Contact our PhD-level team and partnered accounting consulting firms for a no-obligation eligibility review — we’ll assess your projects, map eligible expenses, and explain how CRIC stacks with federal SR&ED.
+Because the CRIC Quebec program is brand new, start with a quick expert check before you file.
+Contact our PhD-level team and partner accounting firms for a no-obligation eligibility review.
+We will assess your projects, map eligible expenses, and explain how CRIC stacks with federal SR&ED.
+Ask us to walk you through both programs.
 Prefer self-research first?
-See our SR&ED page for the federal component or ask us to walk you through both programs.
+See our SR&ED page for the federal component.

-CRIC Québec—the Tax Credit for Research, Innovation and Commercialization—is the province’s new, fully refundable incentive for corporations that carry out eligible R&D and pre‑commercialization work in Québec.
-It applies to corporate taxation years beginning after March 25, 2025, with a prescribed form to be filed with the income tax return as part of Québec’s.
+CRIC Quebec—the tax Credit for Research, Innovation and Commercialization is the province’s new, fully refundable incentive for corporations that carry out eligible R&D and pre‑commercialization work in Quebec.
+It applies to corporate taxation years beginning after March 25, 2025, with a prescribed form to be filed with the income tax return as part of Québec’s tax return.

 This program replaces eight legacy provincial innovation measures (including various R&D wage/design credits and tax holidays for foreign experts) to simplify the regime and refocus support.
 It is designed to complement—not replace—the federal SR&ED program: companies can continue to claim SR&ED for qualifying R&D while using CRIC Québec for R&D and newly eligible pre‑commercialization (and certain capital) costs, subject to coordination rules that avoid double‑counting under Québec’s streamlined innovation-assistance system.

-Note: CRIC amounts can’t be double‑claimed with other Québec credits, and any government or non‑government assistance reduces qualified expenditures.
+Note: CRIC amounts cannot be double‑claimed with other Québec credits, and any government or non‑government assistance reduces qualified expenditures.

 To claim the CRIC tax credit, a corporation must: